Reading a smart meter: How to take a smart meter reading

 Press OK to see your meter readings, using the Utility button to toggle between electricity and gas

-Setting an energy budget
+Setting an energy budget on your IHD

 Your IHD makes it easy to take control of your energy use by setting up a budget.
 Here’s how to set one up: